Upgrading Issues

 * The $ directive for strings is no longer supported.
 Use "As String" instead.
 For some compilers you may need to use WideString or LPCSTR instead for your callbacks.

 * For numeric types, # is not supported.
-Instead specify Single, Long, Double, etc... for your callbacks.
-If no type is specified the Extended type is used by default.
+Instead specify Single, Long, Double, etc. for your callbacks.
+If no type is specified then extended precision or double precision (depending on the compiler) is used by default.

-* It is very important in this version to remember to specify data types for function arguments, as well as the function's return value; particularly for callbacks, unless you can use the default extended precision (which is supported only by some compilers).
+* It is very important in this version to remember to specify data types for function arguments, as well as the function's return value; particularly for callbacks, if you are using data types other than the numeric default.

 * Variable number of arguments is now denoted with three consecutive dots (...).
 You can have a fixed number of arguments followed by a variable number of arguments.
 In 2.0, you didn't have the choice of requiring some arguments if you also had a variable number of args.
 Also, you now have the option of restricting the data type of the variable number of args.